intel/pmem-csi/docs/DEVELOPMENT.md

 * Run `hack/merge-release.sh` on the "devel" branch and push the fabricated merge commit.
 This documents that "devel" is at least as recent as the new release.
+* On the devel branch, add the new release to the main README.md and `.github/workflows/publish.yml`.
+Merge into devel, then cherry-pick into *all* release branches that might still get changes.
+Otherwise building the old release will cause the docsite to be generated without the new release.

 ### Release PMEM-CSI operator